 In 1977, Luc Verwerft, Jean-Pierre de Paepe, Theo Van Der Hallen, Wim Janssens and Gust Stoffels decided to set up the Hoogstraten Strawberry Ghesellen.
 Their aim: to promote the strawberries of the Hoogstraten region at home and abroad.
 They do this by being present at various events.
 From the very beginning, they have also been allowed to present the early strawberries to H.M. the King and H.M. the Queen and the Governor of the Province of Antwerp.

 The horticultural sector embraces technological evolution.
-Strawberries can now be harvested year-round by refrigerating planting material.
-The refinement of growing techniques under glass is causing a 'vegetable boom'.
-Tomatoes, bell peppers and cucumbers are at the top of the charts.
+Thanks to the cooling of plant material, strawberries can now be harvested year-round.
+The refinement of cultivation techniques under glass is creating a 'vegetable boom'.
+Tomatoes, bell peppers and cucumbers top the charts.

-Veiling Hoogstraten is entering the 21st century.
-The cooling infrastructure has been optimised and online trading is now possible.
-The cooperative has grown into a top European player.
-The first financial year of the new millennium closed with a turnover of €84,284,000.
+Veiling Hoogstraten enters the 21st century.
+The cooling infrastructure has been optimized, and online trading is now also available.
+The cooperative has grown into a leading European player.
+The first financial year of the new millennium closes with a turnover of €84,284,000.
+The focus on quality and food safety has never been greater.
 That is why we are also fully committed to a high-performance track & trace system.

 The horticultural sector embraces technological evolution.
-Strawberries can now be harvested year-round by refrigerating planting material.
-The refinement of growing techniques under glass is causing a 'vegetable boom'.
-Tomatoes, bell peppers and cucumbers are at the top of the charts.
+Thanks to the cooling of plant material, strawberries can now be harvested year-round.
+The refinement of cultivation techniques under glass is creating a 'vegetable boom'.
+Tomatoes, bell peppers and cucumbers top the charts.

 The horticultural sector embraces technological evolution.
-Strawberries can now be harvested year-round by refrigerating planting material.
-The refinement of growing techniques under glass is causing a 'vegetable boom'.
-Tomatoes, bell peppers and cucumbers are at the top of the charts.
+Thanks to the cooling of plant material, strawberries can now be harvested year-round.
+The refinement of cultivation techniques under glass is creating a 'vegetable boom'.
+Tomatoes, bell peppers and cucumbers top the charts.

 The year begins with sky-high energy prices and a financial crisis.
 Onr of the worst horticultural years ever.
 Nevertheless, Veiling Hoogstraten started a sustainable project just then: almost 2,000 solar panels produced 408,000 kWh in the first year.